aws-samples/siem-on-amazon-opensearch-service/README.md

 ## Throttling of es-loader in an emergency

 To avoid unnecessary invocation of es-loader, throttle es-loader under the following conditions:
-- If total free space for the OpenSearch Service cluster remains at 0 for 30 minutes and `aes-siem-TotalFreeStorageSpaceRemainsAtZeroAlarm` is triggered.
+- If total free space for the OpenSearch Service cluster remains less than 200MB for 30 minutes and `aes-siem-TotalFreeStorageSpaceRemainsLowAlarm` is triggered.
   - The OpenSearch cluster is running out of storage space.
 More free space is needed for recovery.
 To learn more, see [Lack of available storage space](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/handling-errors.html#handling-errors-watermark).

 If you want to resume loading logs, set the reserved concurrency of the Lambda function `aes-siem-es-loader` back to 10 from the AWS Management Console or AWS CLI.